 It’s always hard to know exactly what kind of impact an event like this has, but I had to do it.
 For me, it leaves the burning question, what’s next?

-I spoke at the event.
+Note from Susan: I spoke at the event.
 It was beautiful, put on with love and care and attention to detail.
 It was clear Mariah put her heart into it.
-It is an example of what one person can do…in this case she put on a party for wildlife. — Susan
+It is an example of what one person can do.
+In this case, she put on a party for wildlife.